live-wire/journal/README.md

 I plan to fill this section with what I discovered today - - - AFAP _(As Frequently as possible)_!
 These notes are best viewed with MathJax [extension](https://chrome.google.com/webstore/detail/github-with-mathjax/ioemnmodlmafdkllaclgeombjnmnbima) in chrome.

 ---
+`September 24, 2018`

+#### Counting peaks/valleys in a signal
+- Need to break down tasks
+- Tried to generate a sine wave and make a Neural Net predict the number of valleys in the wave (Could be a useful step while calculating the final count from the 1D signal in the matrix profile)
+- I assumed a signal of a fixed length (100).
+I trained a simple MLP on it assuming 100 features in the input.
+(Overfits nicely and fails to generalize as expected)
+- I want to train an LSTM/GRU on it now.
+Since it learns to generate a sine wave (as some of the online examples show).
+I am hoping it will be able to learn counting.

+#### Oh Py God
+- `os.cpu_count()` gives the number of cores.
+- threading.Thread vs multiprocessing.Process nice [video](https://www.youtube.com/watch?v=ecKWiaHCEKs)
+- Use Threading for IO tasks and Process for CPU intensive tasks.
+- Threading makes use of one core and switches context between the threads on the same core.
+- Processing makes use of all the cores (Like a badass)

+---
 `September 23, 2018`